 Maritime’s Green Bay, Whisker Valley and Gull Ridge properties straddle two major fault systems, the Baie Verte Fault Line and the Green Bay Fault.
 Hydrothermal systems generated during the Silurian Taconic orogeny are thought to be responsible for deposition of epigenetic lode gold deposits in this region.
 It is believed that these regional fault structures and closely related splay faults played a significant role in the formation of these gold deposits.

-Maritime’s properties are strategically located to target the gold potential along this significant regional structural belt (BVL), that has juxtaposed a wide variety of rock types originating from a variety depositional environments.
+Maritime’s properties are strategically located to target the gold potential along this significant regional structural belt (BVL), that has juxtaposed a wide variety of rock types originating from a variety of depositional environments.
 This structural zone has geological and structural similarities to the world-class gold producing Destor-Porcupine and Cadillac-Larder Lake Gold Camps of Ontario and Quebec.
 Both of these regional breaks are located in the Abitibi Greenstone Belt and have produced over 180 million ounces of gold since the early 1900’s.
 Similarities of this gold productive region to Maritime’s Springdale – Baie Verte Peninsula properties include:

 - Association with a regional deep crustal fault zone and important conduits for gold bearing fluids.

-- Gold mineralization is epigenetic, structurally-controlled and often associated with splays or secondary structures off regional-scale fault zones
+- Gold mineralization is epigenetic, structurally controlled and often associated with splays or secondary structures off regional-scale fault zones.

 - Gold mineralization occurs in a wide range of rock types, and styles